Couples Therapy Season 4.5

 Happily Ever After

 Really, Jessica told Boris to move out.
-Boris had his “oh shit” moment.
+I think Boris had his “oh shit” moment.
 He realized he pushed Jessica too far.
-So he threw a last-ditch-hail-Mary, took Jessica out in the city they live (three months of planning-my-ass), and told her all the nice things she wanted to hear.
-Which shows his prior contempt was a choice, not the result of helpless depression, like he says.
-He chose to treat her badly before, or he wouldn’t change it now.
+So he threw a last-ditch-hail-Mary, took Jessica out in the city they live (three months of planning-my-ass), and told her all the things she wanted to hear.

 Maybe Jessica was relieved, maybe she believed him, maybe the kindness and attention felt really good.
-Whatever it was, Jessica accepts Boris’ apology.
-She takes him back.
+Whatever it was, Jessica takes him back.

 But who knows.
-Maybe they figured it out.
+Maybe Boris and Jessica figured it out.
 Maybe this is just my story, projected onto them.